-Domino makes it easy to deploy your model to a REST endpoint using Model APIs.
-Domino streamlines deployment so you can start making calls to your Model API REST endpoints to get predictions from your models quickly.
+Domino makes it easy to deploy your model as an HTTP endpoint.
+Domino streamlines deployment so you can start sending HTTP requests to your endpoint to get predictions from your models quickly.
 Learn how to:

 -